mjc-gh/ip_tables-ruby/README.md

 # IpTables

 Simple DSL for writing and building IP tables rule sets.
+This gem is unfinished and is still a work in progres...

 ## Example